-If no constructors are imported, it is impossible to create any objects on the Ada side.
-If no default constructor is imported, only the initialization forms using an explicit call to a constructor are permitted.
+If no constructors are imported, it is impossible to create any objects on the Ada side and the type is implicitly declared abstract.

 Pragma CPP_Constructor is intended primarily for automatic generation using an automatic binding generator tool.
 See Section 10.2 [Interfacing to C++], page 200 for more related information.